-- a A matter personal to a member of staff that is being considered by a meeting of Management & Staffing committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Management and

-Staffing committee or, if he/she/they is not available, the vice-chair of the Management and Staffing committee of absence occasioned by illness or other reason and that person shall report such absence to the Management and Staffing committee at its next meeting.

-- The chair of the Management and Staffing committeeor in his/her/their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Chief Officer.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Management and Staffing committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the Management and Staffing committee or in his/her/their absence, the vice-chair of the Management and Staffing committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Management and Staffing committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Chief Officer relates to the chair or vice-chair of the Management and Staffing committee this shall be communicated to another member of the Management and Staffing committee which shall be reported back and progressed by resolution of the Management and Staffing committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

-In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of the Management & Staffing committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Management & Staffing Committee or, if he is not available, the vice-chair (if there is one) of the Management & Staffing Committee of absence occasioned by illness or other reason and that person shall report such absence to the Management & Staffing Committee at its next meeting. - The chair of the Management & Staffing Committee or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Chief Officer.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by Management & Staffing Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the Management & Staffing Committee or in their absence, the vice-chair of the Management & Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Management & Staffing Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Chief Officer relates to the chair or vice-chair of the Management & Staffing Committee, this shall be communicated to another member of the Management & Staffing Committee, which shall be reported back and progressed by resolution of Management & Staffing Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).